 - All users MUST sign-in in the visitors’ book located in the Old Farmhouse carport.

 If visiting other farms prior to Ridgefield please ensure vehicle equipment and personal footwear are free from biological hazards, for example animal faeces, weeds etc.

-- Make sure you carry enough water for the time you need to be on the farm
+- Ensure you keep your fluid levels up by drinking lots of water and make sure you carry enough water for the time you need to be on the farm

 - Do not interfere with projects